If someone throws in the towel, that means they give up or surrender. In other words, they quit.

 Example: Shannon was getting fed up with his job.
-His boss was mean and uncaring.
-His coworkers were rude and would gossip about him.
-Not to mention the job was strenuous and stressful.
-Shannon decided to throw in the towel and he hopes to find a better job soon.
+His boss was rude, his coworkers were unfriendly, and the job itself was strenuous and stressful.
+“Should I really keep working here?” he thought to himself.
+Eventually, Shannon decided to throw in the towel and he went looking for another job.

 “The final was particularly interesting, both King and Sullivan evidently intending to arrive at the actual result as quickly as possible.
 King’s left hand, however, met his opponent time after time, and nearing the end of the second round Sullivan was beaten out, his second throwing in the towel.”